-For example, factory workers that are passionate about what they do will ensure every product that comes off of the line exceeds quality control standards.
+For example, factory workers who are passionate about what they do will ensure that every product that comes off the line exceeds quality control standards.
 This passion is why you need to hire qualified employees at every level of your operation.

-Next, we’ll be getting into exactly what the evidence-based recruiting process looks like so you can take full advantage of it.
+Next, we’ll be getting into precisely what the evidence-based recruiting process looks like so you can take full advantage of it.

 The Evidence-Based Recruiting Process